oilneck/InverseIsing.jl/README.md

 * E. Aurell and M. Ekeberg, Phys.
 Rev. Lett. **108**, 090201 (2012)

 ## About us
-This product is produced by KandaQuantum Inc.
+This product was co-produced with KandaQuantum Inc.

 __Website for more information ->__ https://kandaquantum.com/